A quick summary of this course

 The Graphic Arts pathway will allow highly creative students to adopt an individual approach to creating experimental and original ‘art’ within the context of visual communication.
 You’ll be encouraged to consider how traditional and emerging technologies can be harnessed to communicate effectively and given opportunities to discover and develop your voice as a graphic artist.
 Designed for developing graphic artists the pathway acknowledges the way in which current visual communication disciplines overlap, encouraging you to master a broad range of skills so you can become a versatile, resourceful graduate.

-Being located in our new campus with other creative courses means it is easy to cross boundaries, work with students in other disciplines and undertake collaborative projects.
-Students can set up their own personal space in the design studios.
+Located in our university-level campus with other creative courses, you’ll find it is easy to cross boundaries, work with degree students in other disciplines and undertake collaborative projects.

 We welcome mature students onto the course wishing to retrain or up skill as part of a career change.